ravikaanthe/MCP-AutomationFramework-Syn/FRAMEWORK-COMPLETE-GUIDE.md

 - Consistent setup across all tests
 - Automatic cleanup (dispose of resources)
 - Easy to add new fixtures without modifying tests
+- Optional self-healing - use only when needed

 ---